What is the difference between a death notice and an obituary?

-The death notice is one of the small acts of care that lets the wider community know your loved one has passed away, and how to attend the funeral.
-This guide covers the three types of announcement, where to publish, what each costs, and a simple wording template you can adapt.
+The death notice is a small act of care that lets the wider community know your loved one has passed away.
+There are three types of announcement, each published in different places at different costs, and there is a simple wording template further down this page you can adapt.

 Death notice, funeral notice, obituary: the differences